Persistent low income

 1. Main facts and figures

-- between 2017 and 2021, people in households in the ‘other’ ethnic group were the most likely out of all ethnic groups to be in persistent low income both before housing costs (29%) and after housing costs (45%) – this data is based on a small number of respondents and may be less reliable as a result
+- between 2018 and 2022, people in households in the ‘other’ ethnic group were the most likely out of all ethnic groups to be in persistent low income both before housing costs (27%) and after housing costs (38%) – however, this data is based on a small number of respondents and may be less reliable as a result

-- people in households in the mixed (17%) and Asian (15%) ethnic groups were the next most likely to be in persistent low income before housing costs
+- people in households in the Asian (16%) and black (13%) ethnic groups were the next most likely to be in persistent low income before housing costs

-- people in households in the black (27%), Asian (19%) and mixed (19%) ethnic groups were the next most likely to be in persistent low income after housing costs
+- people in households in the black (25%) and Asian (24%) ethnic groups were the next most likely to be in persistent low income after housing costs

-- people in white households were least likely to be in persistent low income, both before and after housing costs
+- people in households in the white and mixed ethnic groups were the least likely to be in persistent low income both before and after housing costs

 Further research: